target/goalert/docs/getting-started.md

 When running GoAlert behind a reverse proxy:

-- Specify the `--http-prefix` flag or `GOALERT_HTTP_PREFIX` env var for any instances behind the proxy with a path prefix
+- Specify the `--http-prefix` flag or `GOALERT_HTTP_PREFIX` env var for any instances behind the proxy with a path prefix _without_ the trailing slash
 - Ensure the proxy passes the complete path, including prefix, if applicable
 - Ensure the proxy passes the original host header (used for validating Twilio requests)
 - Ensure the `General.PublicPath` contains the prefix in the URL, if applicable